The Complete Travel Guide to Nuku'alofa

 © TongaPocketGuide.com

-How to Plan the Best Trip to Nuku’alofa, Tonga
+How to Plan the Best Trip to Nuku’alofa

 Most adventures in Tonga involve at least one day in the capital, Nuku’alofa.
-Located on the island of Tongatapu, Nuku’alofa is a bustling hub of activity between whale swimming, fishing, diving and snorkelling tours in the surrounding waters to the vibrant markets where the culture is authentic and easily accessible.
-Stand-out features of the city are symbols reminding the world of the South Pacific’s only monarchy, such as the Royal Palace and Tombs, as well as the strong religious beliefs across the variety of churches that soar with harmonies on a Sunday.
-That’s not to say that Tongans aren’t too pious to party, with a vibrant nightlife scene through its bars and restaurants to suit a variety of tastes and moods.
+Located on the island of Tongatapu, Nuku’alofa is a bustling hub of activity between whale swimming, diving and snorkelling tours in the surrounding waters to the vibrant markets where the culture is authentic and easily accessible.
+Stand-out features of the city are architectural symbols reminding the world of the South Pacific’s only monarchy, as well as strong religious beliefs across the variety of churches that soar with harmonies on a Sunday.
+That’s not to say that Tongans aren’t too pious to party, As Nuku’alofa also boasts a vibrant nightlife scene through its bars and restaurants to suit a variety of tastes and moods.

-So dive a little deeper into the city known as the “Abode of Love” with this complete travel guide to Nuku’alofa.
+So dive a little deeper into the city whose meaning in Tongan is the “Abode of Love” with this complete travel guide to Nuku’alofa.

 We’re here to plan the best trip ever, so we won’t waste any time in giving you the questions that most travellers have when visiting Nuku’alofa.